 The previous owner had secured initial site-plan approval to develop the property at 171 River Road as an industrial park, Mr. Machemer said.

 Rockefeller’s six-building project is in an area along the Interstate 287 corridor just west of the New Jersey Turnpike.
 Industrial development has been increasing, replacing decades-old structures around I-287, as land along the New Jersey Turnpike in northern and central New Jersey is gobbled up by e-commerce demand.
+With the growth of e-commerce becoming more and more apparent, it is no wonder that businesses are trying to branch out further into this area, that is why looking at statistics (you can click here to view some), are so important for e-commerce businesses so they can see what is happening in their sector and how that impacts them.

 Later this summer, Rockefeller plans to break ground on two buildings — one with 800,000 square feet of space, and the other with 300,000 square feet.
 The overall project is expected to cost between $225 and $250 million.